Close

 Formula for Gratuity Calculation

 It is important to calculate your gratuity amount so that you can get a fair estimate of the amount expected.
-Before we get to the formula, it is important to note that employers fall into two categories:
+Before we understand how to calculate gratuity amount, it is important to note that employers fall into two categories:

 • Employers Covered Under the Gratuity Act (companies with 10 or more employees, or as per the latest provisions in the 2025 budget).